hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	* a predefined set of useful supported functions.

+	* builtin python functions

+		* The user could even specify a cell addresses as arguments to the function.
+In which case the program will convert the cell address to the value in the specified cell and inturn call the pythong function.

 * Written in python, with source available on github, so that anyone can understand, modify and or bugfix as required, to meet their needs ;)